 The motion used by the SG chair to solicit WG approval (since SG chair will be representing SG, no second is needed) should be in the following form:

 Request that the responses to received PAR and CSD review comments contained in document [doc # here] be approved for submission to the EC.
 The 802.15 working group chair and technical editor are authorized to make additional modifications to the responses as needed.

+WG approval to extend a PAR

+MOTION: “802.15 WG requests that the 802 EC forward the [project name here] PAR extension documentation contained in [document number here] to NesCom.”

 Letter Ballot motions